symbioticfi/relay-contracts/docs/autogen/src/src/modules/key-registry/KeyRegistry.sol/contract.KeyRegistry.md

 ### getKeysAt

-Returns the operator's keys at a specific timestamp.
+Returns the operators with their keys at a specific timestamp.

+Different operators may have different numbers of keys and their tags.

 ```solidity